tessalt/coffeescriptbook/book.md

   height: 200
 ```

-There are a lot of cases in coffeescript where we can do this, it can sometimes make the code look a bit cleaner.
+There are a lot of cases in CoffeeScript where we can remove parentheses like this, and it can sometimes make the code look a bit cleaner.

-## Manipulate layer
+## Manipulating layers

 Now that we've assigned the variable `square` to our layer, we can continue to manipulate it.
 After we've created our layer, we can modify it at any time: